EricPendergast/shadows-are-walls-REVAMP/README.md

 ### Boxes can collide with light corners

 When two lights overlap, they form a corner of shadow.
 Collisions with these corners are supported.
-However, friction during these collisions is not yet implemnted.
+However, friction during these collisions is not yet implemented.

 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/5.gif)